 Clients need good advice and assistance from a variety of professionals.
 Our office can provide much of what the client needs, but not all of it.
 Thus, in order to provide the highest level of service to our clients, we ideally like to work as a team with all of the client’s trusted advisors on the same team.

 The Accountant.
 We need to work with accountants who can provide valuable input regarding asset valuations and tax projections necessary to develop planning options.
 Further, since we do not prepare income tax returns, the client’s accountant needs to be on our “team” in order to prepare fiduciary income tax returns for trusts and estates.
 We often work with accountants to assist clients in preparing trust accountings for reports to beneficiaries or courts.

 The Financial Advisor.
 Whenever possible, we welcome the coordination of the client’s financial advisor in the Estate Planning process to help ensure that the client’s estate plan be coordinated with his or her financial plan.
-Our office does not offer financial advice or products and has a firm policy of not questioning any investment decisions or advice that has been given to a client without discussing the matter directly with the advisor first.
 We look for opportunities to bring the financial advisor into the planning process.
 Revocable Living Trusts are frequently the centerpiece of our clients’ estate plan.
 In order to achieve the full benefit of such planning, it is important that the clients’ assets be properly titled in the name of the Trust and beneficiaries are appropriately designated– an aspect of estate planning in which our office distinguishes itself through our Legacy Program by taking the lead for our clients in working with their financial advisor to properly align their assets with their estate plan.